 Sólo Espresso is a quiet coffeeshop off the beaten path offering coffee from Panther Coffee, a coffee-roaster based in New Orleans.
 Order a cortado (a Spanish style coffee or espresso mixed with a roughly equal amount of warm milk) Sip it outside — you might just spot some chickens and roosters roaming the area too.

-Somewhere in between a coffeeshop and a restaurant lies El Libre, a hole-in-the-wall French Quarter establishment.
-El Libre has a small sandwich menu including the traditional Cubano (with ham, pork slow roasted in mojo, swiss, pickles, and mustard).
-The coffee menu includes cortados, café con leche, café Cubano, and the traditional Miami cortadito, Fun fact: you can also order rum cocktails here, like a Cuba Libre or a Mojito.
+What started as a mash up of a coffeeshop and tiny restaurant in the French Quarter, has now moved on to a full blown restaurant Uptown.
+El Libre, the Cuban joint features a menu that includes Ropa Vieja po-boys along with the traditional Cubano (with ham, pork slow roasted in mojo, swiss, pickles, and mustard).
+On the coffee menuyou’ll find cortados, café con leche, café Cubano, and the traditional Miami cortadito, Of course you can also find classic Cuban cocktails like daiquiris, mojitos, and Cuba Libres.